Do Hummingbirds Have Feet – Guide to Their Tiny Toes!

 Appreciate their work.
 Hummingbird women construct elaborate nests.
 Their feet are the equipment.
 They collect soft things.
 Leaves, twigs, and spider silk make up the foundation.
 Toes weave these materials together.
 The end product is a cup-shaped nest.

 It’s usually smaller than a walnut.
 Nests hang from branches.
 Feet shape and pack material.
 This creates a secure home.
 Eggs rest safely inside.
 In the USA, Anna’s hummingbirds use moss and lichen.
 Their feet do fine work.
 This job demonstrates their ingenuity.
-It’s a testament to their small toes.
+So, it’s a testament to their small toes.

 Fighting – Air Battles with Feet: